 - 1/2 teaspoon ground ginger

-Use a pastry brush to grease a bundt pan with the 2 teaspoons of the grape seed oil.
+Use a pastry brush to grease a bundt pan with the 2 teaspoons of the melted butter.

-Add the batter to the oiled bundt pan and bake in the 350 degree F preheated oven until the cake does not jiggle, is lightly browned, and is beginning to crack on top, about 40 minutes.
+Add the batter to the buttered bundt pan and bake in the 350°F preheated oven until the cake no longer jiggles, is lightly browned, and is beginning to crack on top -- about 50 minutes.
 (If you're not sure if it's done, stick a long wooden skewer in the cake -- if it comes out clean, or almost clean, the cake is done.)

-Let the cake cool in the pan for about 20 minutes, then use a large platter to invert it.
+Let the cake cool in the pan for about 30 minutes, then use a cooling rack to invert it, and place it on a foil-lined sheet pan.

 Melt the butter in a small saucepan.
-Add the water, sugar, spices and salt, and use a whisk to mix until it's smooth.
+Add the water, sugar and spices, and use a whisk to mix until it's smooth.